tkgregory/cucumber-multi-launcher/README.md

 ## Running

-Run `./gradlew cucumberLauncher`
+Run `./gradlew cucumber`

 This executes the class [CucumberLauncher.java](src/test/java/com/tomgregory/cucumber/CucumberLauncher.java) which is responsible for parsing arguments and starting the Cucumber executions.

 ## Arguments

-See the *cucumberLauncher* task definition within [build.gradle](build.gradle) for the list of configurable arguments.
+See the *cucumber* task definition within [build.gradle](build.gradle) for the list of configurable arguments.
 All arguments are passed to each Cucumber execution, except for:

 * `-dirx` type arguments (e.g. `--dir0 feature1`) - these form the final argument passed to Cucumber and determine the number of executions